drgg62086/luna/README.md

-# [Proposal] - speed up the burning of UST by developing a blockchain game that looks like Sandbox’s land auction + REDDIT’s r/place canvas and use a forked coin that supports unlimited issuance as 'pigment'
+# [Proposal] - speed up the burning by developing a blockchain game that looks like Sandbox’s land auction + REDDIT’s r/place canvas and use a forked coin that supports unlimited issuance as 'pigment'

 for example:

-create a forked coin name as "Luna Infinity"

-and Original Luna holders can consume Luna to launch a canvas that lasts for several minutes
+Original Luna holders can consume Luna to launch a canvas that lasts for several minutes

 and they can select 'singleplayer mode' or 'Multiplayer mode'

-in 'Multiplayer mode',Everyone can modify pixels by consume the "Luna Infinity",
+in 'Multiplayer mode',Everyone can modify pixels by consume the "forked coin"(not governance coin),

-But if someone want to modify a pixel that has been modified by others, he need to consume more "Luna Infinity" than others,like Sandbox’s land auction
+But if someone want to modify a pixel that has been modified by others, he need to consume more "forked coin" than others,like Sandbox’s land auction

-Therefore, if player want the "pigment" to become cheaper, they need to constantly consume ust casting Luna infinity, make its total supply more and more, and make its price lower and lower in the exchange, So as to get more and cheaper pigments and 'bid' with others.
+Therefore, if player want the "pigment" to become cheaper, they need to constantly consume ust casting forked coin, make its total supply more and more, and make its price lower and lower in the exchange, So as to get more and cheaper pigments and 'bid' with others.

 Finally, at the end of time, the canvas will automatically be cast as an NFT and will be auctioned by the auction house in the terra system